Back to California

 Who It Names or Affects

-• Data brokers who handle personal information.
+• Data brokers who collect and sell personal information.

 Terms To Know